 The most popular time is mid May right before the long weekend (May 24).
-If you have a pool heater, you may want to open in April to early May.
+If you have a pool heater, open in April to early May.
 If you do not, you most likely want to wait until late May or early June.
 The most popular time for pool closings is mid-October.
-Book your Opening or Closing early (Sept 1) to ensure you get the date you want.
+Book your Opening or Closing early to ensure you reserve the date you want.

 2. Can I turn my pump off for half the day to save money on electricity?

 We recommend constant 24 hour circulation of your system to avoid many issues.
 Your pool will need atleast 12+ hours of circulation everyday to properly circulate and filter the water in order to keep it clean.
 It only takes a day of non-circulation before your pool water may start turning green in the summer heat.
 The extra cost of chemicals to get your pool water back to being clear will offset your electricity savings.
 We suggest connecting a timer to your pump switch if you choose to run your pump only half the day.